-A ruptured follicle can be seen in the ovary during the second half of the menstrual cycle when the mature egg has been released from the developing ovarian follicle in the process known as ovulation.
+A ruptured follicle can be seen in the ovary during the second half of the menstrual cycle when a mature egg has been released from a developing ovarian follicle through the process of ovulation.

-A mature ovarian follicle consists of a single egg, supporting cells around it and a fluid-filled cavity.
-Around day 14 of a 28-day ovarian cycle, a surge in luteinizing hormone (LH) levels in the body cause the follicular wall to weaken and burst open the follicle releasing the egg into the abdominal cavity.
+Around day 14 of a 28-day menstrual cycle, a surge in luteinizing hormone (LH) levels in the body cause the follicular wall to weaken and burst open the follicle releasing the egg into the abdominal cavity.